deepdeepdot/deep-draft/README.md

 ### Overview

-It requires proficiency in some programming language, say Ruby or Javascript.
+It requires proficiency in a programming language, say Ruby or Javascript.
-We'll cover some computer science topics like binary trees, functional programming using Python, uses of classes.
+We'll cover some computer science topics like trees, functional programming using Python, uses of classes.

 Prerequisites
 * Experience with programming